Adding or Dropping a Course (Add/Drop)

 Students may make schedule changes during the designated Add/Drop period by accessing the myNWSCC portal.

-Students may not add classes after the end of the Add/ Drop period without approval of the Instructional Dean’s Office and the instructor for each course to be added.
+Students may not add classes after the end of the Add/ Drop period without approval of the respective dean and the instructor for each course to be added.

 Any change to the student’s schedule after Add/Drop must be processed by admissions staff.
 Students adding a course after the Add/Drop period must pay tuition and fees for the course (or courses) added.